-The TALF loan amount for each legacy CMBS will be the lesser of the dollar purchase price on trade date or the market price as of subscription date of the CMBS less, in either case, the base dollar haircut (from par) indicated below.
-A legacy CMBS will not be eligible collateral for a TALF loan if either its dollar purchase price or market price as of subscription date is less than its base dollar haircut.
-The base dollar haircut for each legacy CMBS with an average life of five years or less will be 15% of par.
-For legacy CMBS with an average life beyond five years, base dollar haircuts will increase by one percentage point of par for each additional year (or portion thereof) of average life beyond five years.
+The TALF loan amount for each legacy CMBS (if the borrower is not an Eligible PPIF Borrower) will be the lesser of the dollar purchase price on trade date or the market price as of subscription date of the CMBS less, in either case, the base dollar haircut (from par) indicated below.
+A legacy CMBS will not be eligible collateral for a TALF loan if either its dollar purchase price or market price as of subscription date is less than its base dollar haircut.).
+The base dollar haircut for each legacy CMBS with an average life of five years or less will be 15% of par.- For legacy CMBS with an-average lifelives beyond five years, base dollar haircuts will increase by one percentage point of par for each additional year (or portion thereof) of average life beyond five years.
+If the borrower is an Eligible PPIF Borrower, the TALF loan amount for each legacy